enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 };
 ```

-- Go to the app.jsx file and delete everything and paste the following code
+- Open the App.jsx file (or your main component file) and replace its contents with the following code:

 ```javascript
 function App() {